UVM-SystemC Frequently Asked Questions

 Yes, the UVM-SystemC language reference manual as well as the proof-of-concept library are released under the Apache 2.0 open source license.

 Where can I find more information on UVM-SystemC?

 How can I contribute to this initiative?

 Accellera members can contribute to this project by joining the SystemC Verification Working Group (login required).
 If your company is not member, you can find out more about Accellera membership here.

 What is the timeline for the next release?

 Releases are created when defined milestones are reached.
 Ongoing major activities are the development and testing of the register layer and constraint randomization capabilities.
 Additional support and contributions are highly appreciated.
-The Working Group’s plan is to release the next version of UVM-SystemC in early 2016, but this is highly dependent on the progress and number of active contributors to the development.
+The Working Group’s plan is to release the next version of UVM-SystemC in 2019, but this is highly dependent on the progress and number of active contributors to the development.